p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>4) Users</b></p>

 PMs represent the Voice of the Customer in Business.
-Desiging a product is not possible without thinking about the users/customers.
-Generally, PMs engage in dialogue with users to better understand them and their needs.
-This involves research, interviews or FGDs and documentation of insights.
-During interviews, you would proceed with some user thinking and assumptions.
+Desiging a product is not possible without thinking about its users/customers.
+Generally, PMs engage in a dialogue with users to better understand them and their needs.
+This involves research, customer interviews, FGDs and documentation of insights.
+However, you would proceed with user-thinking and assumptions while interviewing for PM role.
 Things to note -
 * Consider all potential and current users
 * Identify primary user and secondary user